Pylons/pyramid/docs/tutorials/bfgwiki/authorization.rst

 the ``make_app`` function.
 The first positional argument of an ``AuthTktAuthenticationPolicy`` is a secret used to encrypt cookie data.
-Its second argument ("callback") should be a callable that accepts a userid.
+Its second argument ("callback") should be a callable that accepts a userid ana a request.
 If the userid exists in the system, the callback should return a sequence of group identifiers (or an empty sequence if the user isn't a member of any groups).
 If the userid *does not* exist in the system, the callback should return ``None``.
 We'll use "dummy" data to represent user and groups sources.
 When we're done, your application's ``run.py`` will look like this.

 .. literalinclude:: src/authorization/tutorial/run.py
    :linenos: